norekdcs2020/Bindulator_v0.304_archive/README.md

        </a>
 </p>

 After countless binding, rebinding and unbinding binds in DCS World (+formats +uninstalls +DCS bind bugs) I lost track what function on which airplane is bound on which of my controllers.
-Unfortunately I have never found any tool for DCS World bind visualization (on paper + kneeboard) so I made one for myself and my friends.
+Unfortunately I have never found any tool for DCS World bind visualization (nor PDF nor kneeboard) so I made one for myself and my friends.
 Supposing it could also make some of the DCS World community happier, I have decided to make it public.
 I am not a proffesional programmer so please bear that in mind.
 If my effort inspire you to make a better, standalone program that does not need DCS HTML exports, MS Excel, PDF editor - I am already a fan of your work!

 Bindulator is a MS Excel based tool for Digital Combat Simulator (DCS) keybind visualization.
 The Bindulator uses a mix of Excel, PowerQuery and VBA actions, macros and scripts and works together with a free PDF editor.
 At the moment **it has been tested and confirmed to work only with <a href = https://www.tracker-software.com/product/pdf-xchange-editor> PDF-Xchange® Editor </a> Version 8.0 compilation 336 Portable** (download free __"Editor Portable Version"__ and proceed accordingly to the program license).
 The Bindulator could use any other free PDF editor but it needs to be modified in such manner.